Drugs, recreational

 What if it was not only fun, it was also good for you?
 Notwithstanding there is some motivated reasoning here, there is also some research.
 Here are some options.

 Psychedelics may free us from our Pavlovian Prisons.
 I am curious about the credentials of enthea an advocacy… group(?) for legalisation of psychedelics.
-They have a some notes on Vinay Gupta’s Cutting Through Spiritual Colonialism.
+They have some notes on Vinay Gupta’s Cutting Through Spiritual Colonialism.
 Adultification.
 Jacob Falkovich, The Great Annealing.
 Personality change on LSD or magic mushrooms.

 Thought Scripts: